-Audit Your Equipment and Processes
+Step Four – Audit Your Equipment and Processes

-Select a Method for Your Data Center Relocation
+Step Five – Select a Method for Your Data Center Relocation

 Another key decision is the type of relocation will best meet your needs.
 There are several methods including: Physical to Physical, Physical to Virtual, Virtual to Virtual, Physical to Cloud, Virtual to Cloud.
-In some cases a hybrid approach will be necessary.
+In most cases a hybrid approach will be necessary.

 If you are in a green-field situation, you will be using all new hardware to host your existing workload.
 Your focus will be on the actual migration work.
 In other scenarios, you might use a swing hardware strategy to minimize waste and keep costs in control.
 Another option is to rent a section of or the whole footprint of your final environment.
 In this rent and replace strategy, the vendor will rent your existing hardware profile and accept your original equipment in return.
 Your infrastructure requirements may even change during the course of the project.
 It’s important to remain flexible and consider all methods from a variety of perspectives.
 And, always have a backup plan.

-Document and Test
+Step 6 – Document and Test

 Finally, once all equipment is installed in the new location, begin testing right away.
 Use your audit inventory list to confirm proper location and installation.
 Application testing of systems and applications happen at this final stage of your data center migration project.